What to see in Rome in 3 days? If you have only 72 hours to visit The Eternal City, you probably wonder if this is a “mission impossible.”

 Today you’ll find here street performers, artists, fortune tellers, and a traditional Christmas market, depending on the period of the year and on the decisions of the Municipality regarding permissions.

-To me, Piazza Navona is one of the most beautiful squares in Italy, on par with San Marco square in Venice, the Duomo square in Milan, and a few others.
+To me, Piazza Navona is one of the most beautiful squares in Italy, on par with San Marco Square in Venice, Piazza del Duomo in Milan, and a few others.

 This huge public park (approximately 80 hectares) is one of the most popular in the city.
 Besides the green areas, perfect for a relaxing walk or a ride by bike, the park includes several historical buildings, fountains, and a romantic lake.
 Don’t miss the opportunity to visit the stunning art collection of Galleria Borghese, in the “Villa Borghese Pinciana” built by architect Flaminio Ponzio.